rimonim/working_predictions/exploratory_analysis.md

 Model 1 is best for Experiment 1.1, and Model 2 is best for Experiment 1.2.
 None of the models are particularly good overall.

 #### Model 3: LTM = Base Rate, WM = Conditional Best Guess
+Maybe difference levels of conditionally-dependent prediction are driven by different memory systems?
+So maybe

 ```r
 aggmod_3 <- lm(RT ~ p_global + best_guess, d_agg)